Iceshadow1404/JellyfinUpdatePoster/README.md

 ## Rare Bug / Limitation

-If the path is longer than 255 bytes, the script will crash due to file system limitation.
+If the File Name is longer than 255 bytes, the script will crash due to file system limitation.

 To prevent this: